gluwa/creditcoin3/prover/README.md

 ## Running

-Start the side services first:
+Start the side services first (there is an adminer app running on localhost:81):

 ```sh
 docker compose up -d